Bell Ribeiro-Addy: Parliamentary career

 Ribeiro-Addy – whose first UK-born black relative was Thomas Birch Freeman, born in Twyford, Hampshire, in 1809 – has called for better black history education in schools, saying in October 2021: "Our civil rights struggle here in the UK is not one that we learn about as much."

 On 24 February 2022, following the 2022 Russian invasion of Ukraine, Ribeiro-Addy was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition, which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
 All 11 MPs subsequently removed their signatures.

-In the 2019–2024 Parliament, she chaired the All-Party Parliamentary Group for Afrikan Reparations.
+In the 2019–2024 Parliament, she chaired the all-party parliamentary group for Afrikan Reparations.
 In August 2023, Ribeiro-Addy argued for revision of the British Museum Act 1963, which currently prevents exhibits such as the Benin Bronzes and the Elgin Marbles from being returned to their countries of origin.

-Due to the 2023 Periodic Review of Westminster constituencies, Ribeiro-Addy's constituency of Streatham was abolished, and replaced with Clapham and Brixton Hill.
+Due to the 2023 review of Westminster constituencies, Ribeiro-Addy's constituency of Streatham was abolished, and replaced with Clapham and Brixton Hill.
 At the 2024 general election, Ribeiro-Addy was elected to Parliament as MP for Clapham and Brixton Hill with 56.5% of the vote and a majority of 18,005.

-On 12 December 2024, the Conduct Committee of the House of Lords recommended suspending Baroness Meyer for 3 weeks for harassment "related to race".
+On 12 December 2024, the Conduct Committee of the House of Lords recommended suspending Baroness Meyer for three weeks for harassment "related to race".
 This followed a complaint by Ribeiro-Addy (in conjunction with a separate complaint by Lord Dholakia) that she had touched her hair without asking her permission.

 On 8 September 2025, she announced her intention to stand in the 2025 Labour Party deputy leadership election, the first MP to do so.
-However, she obtained 24 nominations failing to meet the number of nominations to qualify.
+However, she obtained 24 nominations, failing to meet the minimum 80 nominations required.